espruino/EspruinoDocs/info/Troubleshooting.md

 }
 ```

 Then now we have a problem.
-Halfway through, Espruino sees that the first statement is complete and executes, and it's now given a line that starts `else {` that isn't a valid statement.
+Halfway through, Espruino sees that the first `if` statement is complete and executes, and it's now given a line that starts `else {` that isn't a valid statement.

-The easiest way to fix this is to write code in the [K&R style](http://en.wikipedia.org/wiki/Indent_style#K.26R_style):
+The easiest way to fix this is to write code in something similar to the [K&R style](http://en.wikipedia.org/wiki/Indent_style#K.26R_style).
+See the [Coding Style](/Coding+Style) page for more information.

 ```
 if (true) {